Ishokir30008/The-MOON-coding/README.md

-# The moon coding is my latest website that would market my skills to the world.
-Unlike the atlanta coding which I designed earlier with two columns (but responsive), the moon coding is one column layout.
+# AtlantaCoding is my website to market me.